M.2 Città di Ferrara: Operational history

-Between the end of 1913 and 1914 the M.2 performed numerous test flights, including one on the route of Ferrara, Ancona, Capo Gargano, Gulf of Manfredonia and back covering 1,200 km while being 21 hours in the air without any technical stopover, conquering the Italian record for duration and distance without stopping.
-From 13 to 16 April 1914 the M.2 took part in a combined military maneuver with aircraft, airships and submarines over the sea between Venice and Ancona.
+During late 1913–1914 M.2 performed numerous test flights, including one on the route Ferrara–Ancona–Capo Gargano–Gulf of Manfredonia and return, covering 1200 km in 21 hours in the air without breaking down; this was a new Italian record for duration and distance without stopping.
+From 13 to 16 April 1914 M.2 took part in combined military manoeuvres with aircraft, airships and submarines over the sea between Venice and Ancona.
 In May 1914, during a special ceremony, the war flag, donated by a ladies' committee from the city of Ferrara, was delivered to the airship.
-Renamed M.2 Città di Ferrara, in May 1915 it was transferred to the Jesi airport under the command of Lieutenant Castruccio Castracane.
+Renamed M.2 Città di Ferrara (City of Ferrara), in May 1915 it was transferred to Jesi airfield in Jesi near the port city of Ancona on the Adriatic coast, under the command of Lieutenant Castruccio Castracane.

-After the Kingdom of Italy entered the war on 24 May, the airship was immediately used in operational missions as a part of coastal airpatrols and subsequent bombing of Austro-Hungarian ships.
-Its first action began on the night between 23 and 24 May, when the V.1 Città di Jesi and M.2 had the task of carrying out an incursion on the enemy naval stronghold of Pola.
-The M.2, which left at 11.20 p.m., then suddenly found itself in the middle of the enemy operation of the Austro-Hungarian Navy conducting actions against several targets along the Italian coast.
-At 0.28 a.m., surrounded by the artillery fire from the enemy light cruiser, it gave up action against Pula, reversing course.
-While returning to the home base, at 5:10 in the morning the M.2 dropped some bombs on the naval units that had just proceeded the bombing raid on Porto Corsini, Senigallia and Ancona, among them the explorer Novara, damaging the destroyer SMS Velebit.
-Threatened by two enemy seaplanes, the commander suspended the action and returned to the Jesi airfield.
-On 30 May the airship took off from the Campalto airport near Venice to bomb Pula.
-The raid was successful: M.2 managed to drop some bombs and also escape the anti-aircraft artillery fire, because, thanks to the clouds and darkness, the anti-aircraft lights were unable to frame and chase him.
+After the Kingdom of Italy entered World War I on 24 May, the airship was immediately used in operational missions as a part of coastal air patrols and subsequent bombing of Austro-Hungarian ships.
+Its first action was on the night of 23-24 May, when M.2 and the other navy airship, V.1 Città di Jesi, were tasked with carrying out an incursion on an enemy naval stronghold at Pula, across the Adriatic on the coast of what is now Croatia.
+M.2, which left at 23:20, quickly found itself in the middle of an operation of the Austro-Hungarian Navy against several targets along the Italian coast.
+At 00:28, under artillery fire from an enemy light cruiser, it abandoned the mission against Pula.
+While returning to home base, at 05:10 M.2 dropped some bombs on Australian-Hungarian naval units that had just carried out a bombardment of Ancona, the Porto Corsini Mare Est gas field and Senigallia damaging the Austrian destroyer SMS Velebit.
+Threatened by two enemy seaplanes, Castracane suspended the action and returned to Jesi airfield.
+On 30 May the airship took off from the Campalto airfield near Venice to bomb Pula.
+The raid was successful; M.2 managed to drop some bombs and also escape the anti-aircraft artillery fire, because, thanks to the clouds and darkness, the enemy searchlights were unable to illuminate it.